 Secured with SHA-256 Encryption

-While pleading no contest to a misdemeanor is not an admission of guilt, the defendant is still subject to the same penalties as if he pleaded guilty.
-In other words, judges treat a no contest plea the same way they would treat an admission of guilt.
-This means that even though a defendant has not admitted or denied the crime, the court can still sentence him as if he admitted the crime.
-The crime and penalties also show up in the defendant’s criminal record as a conviction.
+While pleading no contest to a misdemeanor is not an admission of guilt, the defendant is still subject to the same penalties as if they pled guilty.
+This means that even though a defendant has not admitted or denied the crime, the court can still sentence him as harshly as if he admitted the crime.
+This is at the discretion of the judge in some courts and according to jurisdictional sentencing guidelines in others.
+The crime and penalties also show up in the criminal defendant’s record as a conviction.

-Even when a defendant pleads no contest for a crime, this crime is still treated as an aggravating factor in future crimes.
-An aggravating factor is any prior crime or other bad behavior by a defendant that is used to increase the penalties for a conviction.
-Let’s say, an individual pleaded no contest in a DUI criminal proceeding, and several years later is arrested again for a DUI.
+Even when a defendant pleads no contest for a crime, this crime is still treated as an aggravating factor in a future civil proceeding.
+An aggravating factor is any prior crime or other bad act by a defendant that is used to increase the penalties for a conviction.
+Let’s say an individual pled no contest in a DUI criminal proceeding and several years later is arrested again for a DUI.
 The previous DUI in which he pleaded no contest is still taken into consideration when the court determines the defendant’s sentence in the second DUI.
 Because the individual has a previous DUI on his record, the sentence for the second DUI will likely be harsher.

-A no contest plea is often used to avoid being sued civilly for confessing to a crime.
-It means you admit no guilt for the crime, but the court can determine the punishment.
-On the other hand, pleading guilty means you admit the charges, you have no defense for your actions, and the court can go ahead and impose punishment against you.
+A no contest plea is often used as a bargaining chip.
+So defendants sometimes get the option to plea to a lesser charge.
+It means you admit no guilt for the crime in question, but the court can determine the punishment.
+On the other hand, pleading guilty means you admit the charges, you have no defense for your actions, and the court can impose punishment against you.
 The court must ensure that a person has voluntarily entered the guilty plea and believes you are telling the truth.
+You may still need to make a statement regarding your case.
 Restrictions on pleading no contest vary between states, and in some jurisdictions, it is prohibited.